besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuesupdate.md

 ### Input attributes Venues Update

-The 'Venues Update' endpoint returns list of venues that our older than a specified amount of weeks for the given 'api_key_private'.
+The 'Venues Update' endpoint returns a list of venues that are older than a specified amount of weeks for the given 'api_key_private'.
 Optionally update each listed venue with a 'new foot traffic forecast'.
 This endpoint can also be filtered by collection_id or a geographical bounding box.
-This is useful, since venue foot traffic is only updated through a new 'New foot traffic forecast' per venue or venues from the  'Venue Search' results.
+This is useful since venue foot traffic is only updated through a new 'New foot traffic forecast' per venue or venues from the  'Venue Search' results.
 The Venue Filter (except for live data) endpoint and other query endpoints will not update the foot traffic data.

 - **api_key_private** `string` <span style="color:orange">REQUIRED</span>
  Private API Key.
 See more info on [API keys](#api-reference)